-If a quorum is present, approval of the ratification of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2022 will require the affirmative vote of the holders of a majority of the Class A common stock present in person or represented by proxy and entitled to vote at the Annual Meeting.
+If a quorum is present, approval of the ratification of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2023 will require the affirmative vote of the holders of a majority of the Class A common stock present in person or represented by proxy and entitled to vote at the Annual Meeting.

-Our Board unanimously recommends that shareholders vote FOR the ratification of the selection by the Audit Committee of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2022.
-Properly dated and signed proxies will be so voted unless shareholders specify otherwise.
+Our Board unanimously recommends that shareholders vote FOR the ratification of the selection by the Audit Committee of Deloitte & Touche LLP as the Corporation's independent registered public accounting firm for 2023.